-Color manage your workflow from monitor to camera webinar | Photofocus
+Color manage your workflow from monitor to camera webinar

 Getting color right is a challenge that every photographer has to manage.
 This webinar shows how to use the X-Rite ColorChecker to calibrate a digital camera.
-Brenda Hipsher, X-Rite Brand Manager is our guest who along with Photofocus director of content Kevin Ames takes you through a fully color managed workflow in a short 37 minutes.
+Brenda Hipsher, X-Rite Brand Manager is our guest who along with Photofocus technical editor, Kevin Ames takes you through a fully color-managed workflow in a short 37 minutes.

-Some of the color managed workflow talking points in this webinar …
+Some of the workflow talking points in this webinar …

 - Monitor calibration — the first step in a color-managed workflow